-- 12.1 The following officials will be nominated by the FIA: - a) Two Stewards of the meeting, one of whom will be the chairman. - b) The Race Director. - c) Deputy Race Director (If deemed necessary). - 12.2 The following officials will be nominated by the ASN (BMF): - a) One National Steward - b) Medical Car Driver - c) The Clerk of the Course - d) Secretary of the Meeting - e) Chief National Scrutineer - f) Chief National Medical Officer - g) Chief Timekeeper - 12.3 The Race Director, the Clerk of the Course, the Technical Delegate and the national Steward must be present at the circuit at the latest from the beginning of the Event as defined by the Code, and the FIA Stewards before the end of the initial scrutineering.
+- 12.1 The following officials will be nominated by the FIA: - a) Two Stewards of the meeting, one of whom will be the chairman. - b) The Race Director. - c) Deputy Race Director (If deemed necessary). - 12.2 The following officials will be nominated by the ASN (ACI): - a) One National Steward - b) Medical Car Driver - c) The Clerk of the Course - d) Secretary of the Meeting - e) Chief National Scrutineer - f) Chief National Medical Officer - g) Chief Timekeeper - 12.3 The Race Director, the Clerk of the Course, the Technical Delegate and the national Steward must be present at the circuit at the latest from the beginning of the Event as defined by the Code, and the FIA Stewards before the end of the initial scrutineering.
 The FIA Stewards must not leave the circuit before the end of the final scrutineering and any judicial procedures in accordance with Articles 13 -15 of the Code. - 12.4 The Race Director must be in radio contact with the Clerk of the Course and the Chairman of the Stewards at all times during which cars are permitted to run on the track.
 Additionally, the Clerk of the Course must be in race control and must be in radio contact with all marshals' posts during these times. - 12.5 The Clerk of the Course shall work in permanent consultation with the Race Director.
-The Race Director shall have overriding authority in the following matters and the Clerk of the Course may give orders in respect of them only with the former's express agreement: - a) The control of practice and the races, adherence to the timetable and, if he deems it necessary, the making of any proposal to the Stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations. - c) The stopping of practice or suspension of the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - d) The starting procedure. - e) The use of the safety car.
+The Race Director shall have overriding authority in the following matters and the Clerk of the Course may give orders in respect of them only with the former's express agreement: - a) The control of practice and the races, adherence to the timetable and, if he deems it necessary, the making of any proposal to the Stewards to modify the timetable in accordance with the Code or Sporting Regulations. - b) The stopping of any car in accordance with the Code or Sporting Regulations. - c) The stopping of practice or suspension of the race in accordance with the Sporting Regulations if he deems it unsafe to continue and ensuring that the correct restart procedure is carried out. - d) The starting procedure. - e) The use of the safety car. - 13) ENTRIES - 13.1 A minimum of 15 cars must have been entered for the Cup to be run.